oncoestimand/oncowg_webpage/oncoestimand.md

 ## Status

-As of 22 March 2021, the working group
+As of 13 April 2021, the working group

- + has 60 members (0 from Europe, 30 from US, and 7 from Asia) representing 33 companies,
+ + has 61 members (21 from Europe, 28 from US, and 7 from Asia) representing 33 companies,
  + regularly interacts with eight Health Authorities globally,
  + regularly organizes sessions and presents at conferences,
  + has started to interact with academic colleagues.